XT-404/XT-404_SKYNET/README.md

 ---
 UPDATED :

-T-X update thanks to: **hiroaki1010** for his participation and point of view which allowed me to improve the code and modify quite a few small things to strengthen its reliability and performance!
+> **T-X** update thanks to: **hiroaki1010** for his participation and point of view which allowed me to improve the code and modify quite a few small things to strengthen its reliability and performance!
+>
+> **Chroma Mimic** update: complete overhaul of its color management, lighting, and visual rendering system!

 ---